ajeygore/ajeygore.github.com/about.md

 ```
 IPA /ˈnʌməsteɪ/ means a respectful greeting, said with hands joined together!
 ```
+This is my readme file.
+I am Ajey Gore, and this is my manual or readme file, know me.

 I am from India.
 I studied commerce, arts and later software engineering.